matomatical/UoM-WAM-Spam/README.md

 Made with :purple_heart: by Matt

-## Dependencies
+## Installation

-Requires:
+The WAM Spam script has the following dependencies:

 * [Python 3.6](https://www.python.org/) (or higher).
-* [Selenium](http://docs.seleniumhq.org/), a third-party web automation library.
+* [Selenium](http://docs.seleniumhq.org/), a third-party Python package for web automation.
-    * Easily install with [pip](https://pypi.python.org/pypi/pip) using `pip install -r requirements.txt`.
+    * Easily install with [pip](https://pypi.python.org/pypi/pip) using the commands `pip3 install selenium` or `pip3 install -r requirements.txt`, or however else you prefer to install Python packages.

 * An automatable web browser and a driver program, which can be either:
     * Firefox and [geckodriver](https://github.com/mozilla/geckodriver).

-        * You can install Firefox through the usual means.
+        You can install Firefox through the usual means.
 As for geckodriver, your package manager (e.g. homebrew, apt) might have it, or you can just download the right version for your platform from [the releases page](https://github.com/mozilla/geckodriver/releases) and put it in the directory you are running the script from.
     * Chromium (or Google Chrome) and [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/).

-        * You can install Chromium through the usual means.
-As for ChromeDriver, it's probably easiest to download the relevant version for your platform/Chrome(ium) version from the [downloads page](https://sites.google.com/a/chromium.org/chromedriver/downloads) and place it in the directory you are running the script from.
+        You can install Chromium through the usual means.
+As for ChromeDriver, it's probably easiest to download the relevant version for your platform and Chromium/Chrome version from the [downloads page](https://sites.google.com/a/chromium.org/chromedriver/downloads) and place it in the directory you are running the script from.

     Once you choose a browser, you'll need to configure the script with your choice and tell it where to find the driver executable you installed.
 See below.

 ## Configuration